 Many people contact a Greenville car accident attorney and bring with them little direct evidence to support their claim.
 They may have been too severely injured to be able to take photos and videos at the crash scene.
 Or the psychological shock made them unable to do anything.
 The lack of evidence makes negotiations in a car accident claim more difficult.
-However, an experienced lawyer knows that they can rely on circumstantial evidence.
+However, experienced lawyers knows that they can rely on circumstantial evidence.

 This is the kind of evidence that does not directly show what happened.
 But, through logical inference, anyone is able to form an idea about the sequence of the events.
 In many situations, an experience Greenville car accident attorney relied on circumstantial evidence to win a car accident claim.
 In the end, this type of evidence was sufficient for a jury to determine fault and to award economic and non-economic damages to the injured party.

 What Is Circumstantial Evidence and How Does It Differ from Hearsay?

 If you watch crime shows on TV, you may believe that you understand certain legal terms.
 For instance, everyone knows that hearsay is when someone tries to testify about an event that they did not witness but heard about from another person.
 This is true, a person can give testimony only about things they saw and heard themselves.

 By contrast, circumstantial evidence does not directly prove a disputed fact, but allows a fact finder to draw a reasonable inference about the existence or inexistence of a fact based on evidence.”For example, if the police find skid marks that weave in and out of lanes, they can infer that the driver had lost control of the vehicle and they were trying to apply the brakes.

 The Role of Circumstantial Evidence in Winning a Car Accident Claim in South Carolina